mrcotter/crypto-market/README.md

 * Draw historical price trends using [Chart.js](http://www.chartjs.org/) with customised styles and functions;
 * Integrated with [Ant Design](https://ng.ant.design/) for simple and unified visual style;
 * Cross-browser compatability and mobile-friendly;
-* Progressive Web Apps compatible.
+* Support Progressive Web Apps' features.
 Now you can add it to your Android Home Screen or into Chrome Apps.

 ![Cryptocurrency Market](https://user-images.githubusercontent.com/5259084/37133234-2f08308c-22e6-11e8-8c31-ea321f825ae6.png)